-With flu season in full swing, and the introduction of the corona-virus, we are living in uncertain times, but with a little common sense and some pro tips from us, you can survive flu season 2020.
-Here are the do’s and don’ts to consider if you don’t want to get sick, or at least avoid it like the plague.
+With flu season in full swing, and the introduction of the corona-virus, we live in uncertain times, but with a little common sense and some pro tips from us, you can survive flu season 2020.
+Here are the do’s and don’ts to consider if you don’t want to get sick or avoid it like the plague.

 Do consider getting a flu shot

 Flu shots are the best defense against the flu.
 Many have their doubts about vaccines, but in truth, if you want to protect yourself and your loved ones from illnesses like the flu, you should strongly consider getting a flu shot.
 If you are concerned about the flu shot, please consult with your doctor to see if it is right for you.

 Unfortunately, we have to mention this at the top of our list in this day and age, but, sadly, hand washing is skipped by many Americans, mostly adults, who should know better.
 Please keep your hands clean at all times and use hand sanitizer before shaking someone’s hand or taking an object from them.
 Hand sanitizer kills 99% of bacteria and germs.
 Please note that the CDC categorizes the flu as viral, so hand sanitizer will help fight off other illnesses but not the flu.

 With a healthy immune system, you are less likely to succumb to illness.
 Research shows that taking minerals, such as zinc, can help you fight the cold, which is often mislabeled as the flu.

 The flu is a viral infection, and as such, if you have a weakened immune system, you are more likely to have the flu worse than others.
 So, why not consider adding a vitamin to your daily regimen?

 Do consider wearing a mask